Acceptable Calculators at the SAT Exam

 So what’s an acceptable calculator at the SAT Exam?
 Well, any graphing, scientific or four-function calculator is permitted on the SAT, though the latter is not recommended.
 For better clarity, you may read the Calculator Primer published by the CollegeBoard.

-Every mathematics question on the SAT can be solved without a calculator.
+What is and isn't allowed for the SAT® on test day Every mathematics question on the SAT can be solved without a calculator.
 However, using a calculator may be helpful for some questions.
 Scientific or graphing calculators are recommended.
+Calculator primer

 - Students should bring a calculator with which they are familiar and comfortable.
 Their degree of familiarity with the operation of a calculator may affect how well they do on the test.